numbat70/ppg/_docs/Content/3-POD.md

 - Look where you are going

 #### 90-115 	Out and Back
-- Relays 	M Shaped Course but with looser corners
+- Relays on M Shaped Course (but with looser corners.
+Practicing shallower angle buoy turns)

 #### 115-120 	Warmdown
 - Car Park area